 - Improve sleep and enhance energy levels.

-Hypnotherapy is an effective treatment for Anxiety and Panic Attacks
+Why is Hypnotherapy an effective treatment for Anxiety and Panic Attacks?

 There is a large and growing body of research which shows that hypnotherapy is an effective treatment for stress, anxiety and panic attacks.